IIIF/api/source/presentation/4.0/model.md

 > `"type": "Canvas"`

 A Canvas is a Container that represents a particular rectangular 2 dimensional view of the object and has content resources associated with it or with parts of it.
 This aspect ratio is defined by the `height` and `width` properties.
-The values of these properties are not pixels, but arbitrary units into which pixel-based resources can be scaled.
+The values of these properties are not pixels, but arbitrary square units into which pixel-based resources can be scaled.
 A Canvas _MAY_ also have a duration, given in the `duration` property, allowing audio and video to be correctly positioned in time as well as the 2 dimensional space.

 __Properties__<br/>
 A Canvas _MUST_ have the following additional properties: [height](#height), and [width](#width).<br/><br/>